sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 - labels (id|name|both; default=id): This parameter applies to all Nameable SDMX Artefacts contained in the header and the body of the message:
   - If the parameter value is `id` then only the id/value of the artefacts is displayed.
   - If the parameter value is `both` then the concatenated id/value and localised name of the artefacts (see the section on [localised names](#localised-names) on how the message deals with languages) separated by `": "` are displayed.
 Note that the character combination `": "` could also be part of the artefact name and could therefore occur several times within the concatenated string.
-  - If the parameter value is `name` then the id/value and the name of the artefacts are displayed in separate columns (see *[here](#columns)*), the ID/value column always directly preceeding its related localised name column.
+  - If the parameter value is `name` then the id/value and the name of the artefacts are displayed in separate columns (see *[here](#columns)*), the ID/value column always directly preceding its related localised name column.
 - timeFormat (original|normalized; default=original):
   - If the parameter value is `original` then the time dimension (*TIME-PERIOD*) values are displayed in the SDMX *TIME_PERIOD* format as originally recorded.
   - If the parameter value is `normalized` then the time dimension (*TIME_PERIOD*) values are converted to the most granular [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) representation taking into account the highest frequency of the data in the message and the moment in time when the lower-frequency values were collected (which, e.g. at the ECB, is typically either at the beginning, middle or end of the reporting period).
 This eases comparisons and business analysis of multi-frequency values, e.g. in pivot tables.
 As an example, if annual and daily data are available in the message and the annual data were collected at the end of the reporting period, the formatted value for the annual period 2014 becomes 2014-12-31.